 Students are generally advised not to seek a double major, for a variety of reasons, including a negative impact on grades and scheduling conflicts.
-Instead, a minor (such as the new summer Global Public Health minor, Global Poverty and Practice, Public Policy, Education, Nutrition, Demography, Geographic Information Science, and most languages) works much better both for scheduling and for time constraints.
-However, it may be possible to do a double major; a discussion with the academic advisor is crucial.
+Instead, a minor e.g. Global Public Health, Global Poverty and Practice, Public Policy, Education, Nutrition, Demography, Geographic Information Science, and most languages, etc. works much better both for scheduling and for time constraints.
+However, it may be possible to do a double major; a discussion with the academic advisor is recommended.

 The Public Health Undergraduate Major web page states that students usually declare at the end of their sophomore year.
 If I finish all of the prerequisites for the major by the end of my sophomore year, am I guaranteed to be able to major in public health?

 Can I take Public Health core classes before applying to the major?

 It is highly unlikely that non-Public Health major students will be able to enroll in the Public Health core classes (with exception of PH HLTH 142) in the fall and spring semesters since Public Health major students have priority during the Phase I & II enrollment windows.
 In addition, taking Public Health core classes does not guarantee your admission into the major.

 Can I use AP credits for my prerequisites?

 The undergraduate Public Health program accepts Advanced Placement (AP) units for the Social Sciences and Math prerequisites.
 AP scores of 3, 4, or 5 are acceptable for the following courses:

 - Psychology for PSYCH 1 or PSYCH 2

 - Economics (both micro and macro needed) for ECON 1, 2, or 3